 There are mainly three types of litter materials: Clay, Silica Gel and Natural materials

 Clay is the most commonly used material as it is used for clumping litter.
 It is so popular since clay is highly absorbent and it is good at reducing odors.
 Clay can be dusty, but many products manage to contain dust very well, so this is something to look out for.

 Silica gel is a relatively new type of litter, which is also good at absorbing moisture and minimizing odors.
 It is also the truly dust-free type of litter.
 The main downside is that since it is made of larger granules, not all cats like to use it.
 It is also quite expensive and not very easy to find.

 Natural materials such as sand, wood pellets, coconut and corn.
-These materials are becoming more popular among environmentally-minded cat owners.
+These materials are becoming more popular among environmentally-minded cat parents.
 They are clearly 100% safe for your cats, flushable, biodegradable and have a smaller impact on the environment.
 However, they may not fare as well when trying to contain odors.

 Tracking refers to the pieces of litter that can remain stuck in the cat’s paws and get carried around the house.
 No matter what the package says, it is not always possible to completely eliminate tracking.
 In this case, different products will work better for different cats.
 In general, litters with slightly bigger clumps will be less likely to be carried around.

 The downside?
 Cats usually don’t like bigger clumps as don’t find them comfortable enough to totally relax.

 Your best bet to minimize tracking is to place a carpet around the litter box or, even better, a cat litter mat.
 Either of those will help to trap the litter clumps right after your cat exits the box.

 This is a question that often comes up.
 Which one to pick?
 From personal experience and conversations with cat owners and vets, it seems that unscented litter is usually the best way to go (unless you are already doing fine with a scented one).